Fear of Enclosed Spaces – Claustrophobia

-The Fear of Enclosed Spaces is Technically Known as Claustrophobia and is a relatively common phobia particularly, it seems, in relation to small spaces such as lifts and elevators in which people can tend to ‘pack-in’ quite tightly.
+The Fear of Enclosed Spaces is also known as Claustrophobia and is a relatively common phobia particularly, it seems, in relation to small spaces such as lifts and elevators in which people can tend to ‘pack-in’ quite tightly.

 Many sufferers develop a sense that they cannot ‘escape’ when they want to which produces lots of anxiety which may indicate a high desire to have or be in control.

-The symptoms of the Fear of Enclosed Spaces are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Enclosed Spaces have much in common with other fears and phobias and may include: